WayFi-Wireless/passpoint-implementation-issues/README.md

 ---

+### **TP-Link Omada**

+- Limited to 6 PLMNID
+  - PLMID format is non standard, only digits with no deleniation.
+Unclear if specify as MCC:MNC or MNC:MCC or what....
+- Limited to 3 RCOI
+- Limited to one domain in the domain list
+- NAI Realms don't easily let you select multiple auth types under a specific realm or category

+---

 ### **Cambium**
 - Severe timing-related issues.
 - Incorrect accounting (e.g., username truncation post-auth) (Currently being worked on by Cambium.
 We're waiting to test the fix.
 Fix expected towards end of August 2025).